Simoncld8/MACHINE_LEARNING_PROJET_WALMART/README.md

 3. **Run the Analysis:**

-   You will find all the analysis in the Jupyter Notebook provided (`Projet_SD.ipynb`).
+   You will find all the analysis in the Jupyter Notebook provided (`Projet_Walmart.ipynb`).

 Contributors